sonobeacon/iOS-SonoNet-SDK/README.md

 #### Swift

 Go to your ViewController you want to use SonoNet, import sonolib and instantiate the SonoNet singleton.
+Refer to the demo-applications on how to create a simple content view in storyboard.

 ```swift
 import sonolib